 Note: You will be allowed to access your dashboard once you have successfully verified your email address and activated your account.

-Payments: See the documentation on how to set Stripe Payments in Bubble App.
+Payments: See our documentation on how to set Stripe Payments in a Bubble App.

 Tip: Genuine card information cannot be used in test mode.
 Instead, use test Stripe cards credentials.